-Rheem Water Heating FVIR certified gas water heaters can be installed on a residential garage floor without the use of an 18-inch stand in accordance with the National Fuel Gas Code, NFPA 54, ANSI Z223.1, unless otherwise directed by State and Local code requirements.
-The water heater must be located so it is not subject to physical damage, for example, by moving vehicles, area flooding, etc
+FVIR certified gas water heaters can be installed on a residential garage floor without the use of an 18-inch stand in accordance with the National Fuel Gas Code, NFPA 54, ANSI Z223.1, unless otherwise directed by State and Local code requirements.
+The water heater must be located so it is not subject to physical damage, for example, by moving vehicles, area flooding, etc.

-- The water heater should be installed as close as practical to the gas vent or chimney. - Hot water lines should be insulated to conserve water and energy. - The water heater and water lines should be protected from exposure to freezing temperatures. - Do not install this water heater in bathrooms, bedrooms, any occupied rooms normally kept closed, or in unprotected outdoor areas. - Minimum clearance from combustible construction:
+- The water heater should be installed as close as practical to the gas vent or chimney. - Long hot water lines should be insulated to conserve water and energy. - The water heater and water lines should be protected from exposure to freezing temperatures. - DO NOT install the water heater in bathrooms, bedrooms, any occupied rooms normally kept closed, or in unprotected outdoor areas. - Minimum clearance from combustible construction: